ish-cd/help/api.md

 ### Introduction

-Centralizing and collaborating on ops jobs is powerful, but you unleash the full potential of drush.io when you embed it into your day-to-day working environments and processes.
+Centralizing and collaborating on ops jobs is powerful, but you unleash the full potential of Ish CD when you embed it into your day-to-day working environments and processes.

-Use the drush.io API to run jobs in the right places at the right time:
+Use the Ish CD API to run jobs in the right places at the right time:

 - Integrate with your chatops platform and deploy from your team's channel,
 - Build a friendly UI for site editors to trigger platform operations,